Japan is partially open to international tourism

 Last-minute flights to Japan.
 The real cost of convenience.

 Planning ahead is key to securing a good deal on your flight.
 Last-minute flight deals are hard to come by, so as soon as you have a tentative travel timeline, book your flight.
 The earlier you book, the more likely you are to save money.
-If you are looking for a good deal, the best time to book your flight to Japan is around 60-90 days before the departure date.
+If you are looking for a good deal, the best time to book your flight to Japan is 2-8 months before the takeoff.

 Airlines of Japan